Walking, Protesting, Tibet,& States of Mind

 Will there ever be enough social housing in the UK?

 Although I see houses and flats being built daily all over London, at what price?

 A friend and I were both feeling frazzled, she was recovering from liver surgery, and I was feeling wiped out from my job in the NHS.
-We met at this exhibition “Tibet’s Secret Temple” at the Wellcome collection in Euston.
+We met at this exhibition “Tibet’s Secret Temple” in the fantastic Wellcome institute Euston.

 I managed to see it and it was well worth it.
 I had seen a poster for the Tibet exhibition and always had a fondness for their culture.
 I have enclosed a You tube video showing an edited preview of the exhibition, which will give you an idea of the tranquility of Tibet Culture.

 Sitting in a dark room with the sound of the water, was so soothing.
 Anybody who knows Euston Road will know what a nightmare of a road it is.
 We sat for hours talking about escaping the humdrum of life.

 Full of enthusiasm for the Wellcome Foundation, we met up again to see another exhibition which was called States of Mind; exploring brain damage among other illness’s.